photonstorm/phaser-nano/README.md

 # Phaser Micro

-Phaser is a fast, free and fun open source HTML5 game framework.
+Phaser is a fast, free and fun open source HTML5 game framework used by thousands of developers worldwide.
 It uses [Pixi.js](https://github.com/GoodBoyDigital/pixi.js/) for WebGL and Canvas rendering across desktop and mobile web browsers.

-Phaser Micro is a highly optimized and absolute bare minimum version of its parent framework.
-Designed specifically to be extremely powerful and flexible, but small enough to be used in super-low byte size environments such as banner ads and interstitials.
+Phaser Micro is a highly optimized and bare minimum version of its parent framework.
+Designed specifically for super low file size environments such as banner ads and interstitials, yet still extremely powerful and flexible.
+It retains the same approach towards ease-of-use that makes Phaser so popular.

-## Features (Done)
+## Features

 * Currently only 5.9KB (min/gz) / 17.9KB (min)
 * WebGL Renderer with Sprite Batch support